AdobeDocs/destination-sdk.en/help/oauth2-authentication.md

 {style="table-layout:auto"}

-## OAuth2 with Client Credential Grant
+## OAuth 2 with Client Credentials Grant

-You can configure an OAuth2 Client Credential (read the [RFC standards specs](https://tools.ietf.org/html/rfc6749#section-4.3)) destination, which supports the standard inputs and outputs listed below.
+You can configure an OAuth 2 Client Credentials (read the [RFC standards specs](https://tools.ietf.org/html/rfc6749#section-4.4)) destination, which supports the standard inputs and outputs listed below.
 You have the ability to customize the values.
-See [Customize your OAuth2 configuration](/help/oauth2-authentication.md#customize-configuration) for details.
+See [Customize your OAuth 2 configuration](/help/oauth2-authentication.md#customize-configuration) for details.

 OAuth 2 Grant | Inputs | Outputs |
 ---------|----------|---------|